 cmd and press Enter.
 This will open the command prompt/DOS window.
 When open, type

 Trace complete message.
-Right click, mark, drag over the text, copy by hitting "Enter", and then hit "Enter" again to paste the trace results into a subreddit post.
+Right-click, mark, drag over the text, copy by hitting "Enter", and then hit "Enter" again to paste the trace results into a post.

 Mac OS X: Open the Applications -> Utilities -> Network Utility and select the Traceroute tab.
 Enter an address such as www.comcast.net and start the trace.
-When completed, copy and paste the results to your subreddit post using normal copy and paste methods.
+When completed, copy and paste the results into your post using normal copy and paste methods.

 Running a ping test